 E-commerce has been growing rapidly and playing an increasingly larger role in the consumer experience.
-In fact, by 2021 more than ¼ of the world’s population, some 2.14 billion people, will be shopping online.
+In fact, with the rise of ecommerce, it’s only natural that the number of online shoppers worldwide rises along with it.
+As it stands in 2023, the number of digital buyers is at 2.64 billion.
+This makes up 33.3% of the population worldwide.
 Their online purchases will account for nearly 20% of retail sales worldwide.
 Some experts predict that this number will increase to more than 95% by 2040.

 Add to these figures the changes in consumer behaviors and preferences brought about by the sudden and rapid spread of COVID-19 and it is easy to see the massive opportunity for e-commerce retailers.Yet in the face of increased competition, larger ad spends, and potential uncertainty in global markets, e-commerce retailers will need to leverage data and innovative digital marketing tools to capitalize on these unique opportunities.
 In this digital marketing playbook, we’re looking at some of the e-commerce marketing tools and methods you can use to really step up your game.
 Remember that a big part of making money online doing anything is understanding marketing.